Lathanao/PHP-Nginx-Mysql-configuration-for-PrestaShop-1.7/README.md

-# PHP, FPM, Nginx, Mysql 8 files configurations for PrestaShop 1.7
+# PHP, Nginx, Mysql configurations for PrestaShop 1.7

 **PHP, Nginx, Mysql 8** Files configurations for PrestaShop 1.7.
 Just need to copy past files or make some sim links.